the property has never been requested before

 # => :ok

-So far, quite good.
+So far, so good.
 This approach has a couple of drawbacks.

 First, it creates an instance variable for every single property.
 Because of the large (and increasing) number of properties, the parser object space counts a large number of instance variables.
 This makes it hard, for instance, to sweep the cache because you have to loop through all instance variables and remove each one.